 For some reason, it always eluded me until a few months ago when I received the HE560 for review low and behold one week later I got the HE500 in a local trade with a guy who was hot after all things Audio Technica.
 It is perfect timing really because the HE560 is now replacing the HE500 in Hifiman’s lineup along with its fiscally smaller sibling the HE400i and they have just announced their new flagship planer at CES 2015 – the HE1000 so lots of changes.

 In my review of the HE400 in Feb 2013, I mentioned that for me it was a real departure from the previous house sound of the Hifiman planar series and combined with the unique blue color, improved efficiency and satisfying bass response you could almost argue that it was Hifiman’s most consumer-driven model yet.

-Some fans aiming for the top end also picked the HE500 over the HE6 due to its open, smooth and transparent sound that a lot of people preferred to the sometimes brighter and more strident HE6.
-It is also a headphone that does not require a nuclear power plant to power it up to adequate levels unlike the HE6.
+Some fans aiming for the top end also picked the HE500 over the HE6 due to its open, smooth, and transparent sound that a lot of people preferred to the sometimes brighter and more strident HE6.
+It is also a headphone that does not require a nuclear power plant to power it up to adequate levels, unlike the HE6.

 Now whilst you could argue that the HE560 is more or less a direct replacement for the HE500 the same assertion is not so clear for the HE400i replacing the HE400.

 Comparing the HE400 to the HE400i as a direct replacement is basically the wrong assertion and those wondering why $499 and not $399 and ‘why this and that’ are simply looking at the title of the headphone and not beyond.

 What you get

 Everything about these two headphones, both in the box and out of the box, screams upgrade on the previous series.
 The boxes previously were stylish enough on the HE500, though the HE400 ended up in a rather muted cardboard box rather than the previous black latch boxes.

 If you have had HE series black boxes from the older series then you will know that they were prone to flaking and decay considerably over the years so I am pleased that the new HE400i box seems more durable and less likely to fade as the months and years pass by.

 I would still place the Oppo PM-1 wooden finished box a bit higher in terms of overall quality of finish though and it is not as functional as the Beyerdynamic T1 case but it is a heavy upgrade on the older black box used by the HE500.
 The lid is a slide format lid rather than the HE400i lift lid type and cuts a very low profile, almost seamless, with the rest of the box in the closed position.

-Both the inside of the HE400i box and HE560 box though are the exact same in terms of foam cutout design.
+Both the inside of the HE400i box and HE560 box though is the exact same in terms of foam cutout design.
 Both have a slightly different layout than the older HE series black boxes with specific areas now for the cable to be housed in the middle rather than on the outside and a slightly more elaborate foam design for housing the headphone itself.

 The efficiency rating of the HE400i is classed at 94db over the 90db of the HE560 so there is some credence in that.
-However I get a feeling most people will still end up using the HE400i as their main desktop headphone rather than commute extensively given the fact the HE400i is an open back planar can much like the HE560 and may still need some juice to sound its best.
+However, I get a feeling most people will still end up using the HE400i as their main desktop headphone rather than commute extensively given the fact the HE400i is an open back planar can much like the HE560 and may still need some juice to sound its best.

-Both cables also have a little tube wrap half way down the outside of the cable I presume for insulation against microphonics when moving around and using them at the same time.
+Both cables also have a little tube wrap halfway down the outside of the cable I presume for insulation against microphonics when moving around and using them at the same time.
 I can feel there is going to be some debate though if the cable is long enough for both headphones but if you are sitting down and listening the length should be just enough – just!

 The Connector Debate

-I do think it is time to consider moving from the coax cable connectors to something more user friendly such as mini-XLR or the MMCX Shure type connectors.
-I have never been a fan of these type of connections, being both fiddly and prone to stressing the solder on the wires if you twist from below the screw and not the screw itself.
+I do think it is time to consider moving from the coax cable connectors to something more user-friendly such as mini-XLR or the MMCX Shure type connectors.
+I have never been a fan of these types of connections, being both fiddly and prone to stressing the solder on the wires if you twist from below the screw and not the screw itself.

 The New Look

-Both the HE560 and the HE400i represent a significant transformation in terms of physical styling, form factor, weight and comfort.
-Out of the box the cups have that classic style of Hifiman but from the gimbals up and including the headband the HE560 and HE400i share a brand new design.
-The HE400i still has those nice resin plastic cups of the previous HE series but this time less piano black and more of a smoky chrome finish which does a very nice color shifting shimmer in good lighting.
-The HE560 though have a mix of matte plastic and ebony wood veneer finish.
+The HE560 though has a mix of matte plastic and ebony wood veneer finish.
 Those that remember the HE5 or owned one will probably think this is a good move.
-There was an early batch release with some solid Teak wood used, but like the HE5, there were some concerns on the long term viability so the return to plastic and a wood veneer seemed the sensible choice in the long run.
+There was an early batch release with some solid Teak wood used, but like the HE5, there were some concerns on the long-term viability so the return to plastic and a wood veneer seemed the sensible choice in the long run.

 Oppo really made a mark in terms of planar size and weight with the PM-1 coming in much lighter than all previous planar cans on the market at a pleasing 395g, or just over 200g lighter than the LCD-2 from Audeze and just over 100G lighter than the older HE-500 model.

 Balance of Pressure

 The inner headband strap also helps displace a little of that unwanted side pressure also unlike the older single headband of the say the HE6 which even at the smallest head size adjustment setting always felt perhaps a little too big or loose for me.
 I can honestly say there is practically zero movement with the HE400i and HE560 on my head properly adjusted and in use.

 The New Pads

 Then you had a much more durable pleather option that I think I bought about 3 pairs of them in my time and still use to this day on the HE6.
 The Focus Pads actually drew heavily from the original Jergpad modification which was (and still is) a mix of the pleather and velour wrapped into one single pad.

 The attaching mechanism on the back is still from version 2 of the pleather pads which is relatively easy to get on and off.
 The resulting Focus Pad is a very comfortable fit with only the odd discomfort if the edge of the pleather runs on the ear but once in place this rarely happens.

-The main difference being on the Focus-A inner ring having a mesh fabric finish rather than the stitched pleather finish of the regular Focus Pad.
-Sadly I cannot tell you how they differ sound wise but forum users will swear that it is more linear and less energetic than the Focus pads.
+The main difference is on the Focus-A inner ring having a mesh fabric finish rather than the stitched pleather finish of the regular Focus Pad.
+Sadly I cannot tell you how they differ sound-wise but forum users will swear that it is more linear and less energetic than the Focus pads.